 The Information Content of Stock Splits.

 Low share prices make it easier for retail investors to buy a small number of shares.
 Splits also had the effect of reducing stock trading commissions for smaller investors.
-However, the rise of commission-free trading platforms and fractional shares have made it easy for small investors to put as much cash as they want behind their favourite stocks.
+However, the rise of commission-free trading platforms and fractional shares has made it easy for small investors to put as much cash as they want behind their favourite stocks.

 If you’ve been considering investing in a particular company, a stock split signals that it’s doing well.
-Because the per-share price is lower, stock prices are also more affordable, which means investors can potentially buy more shares.
+Because the per-share price is lower, stock prices are also more affordable, allowing investors to potentially buy more shares.